dzcode-io/dzcode.io/README.md

 ### Before You Create a Pull Request

-- If you already forked the repository, please make sure your fork is up-to-date, following [this simple steps](https://www.dzcode.io/Learn/Git_Basics/Syncing_An_Old_Forked_Repository_With_Upstream).
+- If you already forked the repository, please make sure your fork is up-to-date, following [these simple steps](https://www.dzcode.io/Learn/Git_Basics/Syncing_An_Old_Forked_Repository_With_Upstream).
 - Please make sure your code follows the style guideline defined in this repo, for that simply run `npm run lint:fix` to ensure the conformity.
 This process should happen automatically whenever you commit your changes, but you can always do it manually when your Pull Request checks are failing due to linting errors.

 ### List Your Project